MaciejGad/AppBrowser/README.md

 - `icon_background_color`: The background color of the application icon, specified in hexadecimal format.
 - `exception_list_url`: The URL to a JSON file containing a list of URL exceptions that the browser should open internally
 - `exception_list`: An internal list of exceptions that the browser should handle differently.
 This can include URLs that should be opened within the app instead of an external browser.
+- `show_path`: A boolean value (`true` or `false`) indicating whether the current URL path should be displayed in the browser's toolbar.
+- `toolbar_items`: A comma-separated list of toolbar items.
+Available options include:
+  - `goBack`: Navigates to the previous page in the browser history.
+  - `loadHome`: Loads the home page specified in the configuration.
+  - `reload`: Reloads the current page.
+  - `openInExternalBrowser`: Opens the current page in an external browser.
+  - `print`: Prints the current page.

 These options allow you to customize the behavior and appearance of AppBrowser to suit your needs.

 After updating the `config.json` file, run the `configurator.swift` script from the command line to apply the configuration: